Skip to the main content.

 Telling them you have £30,000 sales this year and valuing your business at £1m will have them asking serious questions about how realistic the rest of your assumptions and plans are.
 It may even antagonise them.

-Get a trusted accountant on board to give them the confidence that your numbers are grounded in reality, not pie in the sky.
-Learn more about startup valuations.
+Get a trusted accountant or CFO onboard to give them the confidence that your numbers are grounded in reality, not pie in the sky.

 4. Demonstrate the value